tradingeconomics/notebooks/README.md

 ## Jupyter Hub

 The Trading Economics Jupyter Hub is a web-based interactive development environment for python, notebooks, code, and data.
-Our JupyerLab lets you execute the examples shown above.
-You can also create and store your own notebooks in the cloud.
-And you can share notebooks with your coleagues.
-This gets you started very quikly without the need to install anything in your computer.
-It also sets you up with a special API access gateway that lets you access many of our premium datasets.
+Our Jupyer Lab not only lets you try the examples shown above but one cal also create and store and share notebooks.
+This gets you started very quikly without the need to install any software in your computer.
+It also sets you up with a special API access key gateway that lets you access many of our premium datasets.

 **Register for free at** http://jupyter.tradingeconomics.com/,